Andreas Landmark: Career

+Landmark worked as a bailiff (fogd) in Sunnmøre from 1804 to 1829 and was a deputy magistrate in Sunnfjord and Nordfjord.
+He lived on the Brandal farm in Hareid during his time in office as bailiff.
+In the center of Brandal, a monument in memory of Landmark was unveiled in the autumn of 1977.

-In 1821 he was elected to the Norwegian Parliament, representing the constituency of Romsdals Amt.
+In 1821 he was elected to the Norwegian Parliament, representing the constituency of Romsdals Amt; he served until 1823.
 His brother Nils Landmark served during the same period.

+Landmark was a member of the Sunnmøre Practical Agricultural Society.

-Andreas Landmark died in 1839 in Ørsta.
+Landmark died in 1839 in Ørsta Municipality.